An Overview of Selected Classical Chinese Texts

 E Bruce and A Taeko Brooks

 This overview had its origin in material on Chronology provided in 2007 to the Thesaurus Linguae Sericae.
 It includes dates and descriptions of several early Chinese texts, arranged in chronological order by their earliest portions, and accompanied by introductions to the periods from from which they come.
-Some titles are linked to the more detailed entries in the Project's on-line feature Classical Chinese Texts.
+Some titles are linked to the more detailed statements elsewhere on this site.
 We use color to distinguish persons (including fictive persons) and institutions from texts which may be attributed to those persons or institutions, and we enter some misdated texts at the places which they occupy in the traditional understanding, as well as in their correct chronological position.

 The result is a rather long Internet page, which we believe is at the same time the world's shortest, as well as its most accurate, history of Chinese literature.
 To skip to a particular period in that history, click on the appropriate link below:

 Shang is the point at which China begins to have something like a recorded history, and that history begins in the reigns of the last few Shang rulers, with the importation of a Near Eastern culture complex which included the chariot, the horse (whose name in Chinese is of Indo-European origin), bronze casting, and, crucial to our subject, the idea of writing.